 - A loss or change to your sense of smell or taste - this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal.

 Most people with coronavirus have at least one of the above symptoms.

 The individual who has symptoms should stay at home for atleast 10 days from the day the symptoms started.
 You should arrange to have a test to see if you have COVID-19.
 This can be done through the NHS by clicking here.
-Any one you live with should not leave home for 14 days, or for at least 10 days after displaying symptoms, even if symptoms develop 13 days after the self-isolation period starts.
+Any one you live with should also isolate for 10 days, or for 10 days after displaying symptoms themselves, even if symptoms develop 10 days after the initial self-isolation period starts.